arangodb/docs/oasis/monitoring-metrics.md

 ## How to connect Prometheus

 1. In the **Metrics** section, click **Connect Prometheus**.
-2. Create a `prometheus.yml` file and add the following content:
+2. Create the `prometheus.yml` file with the following content:

     ```yml
     global: